dangaiden/lambda-zipper/README.md

 # lambda-zipper

+ A lambda function which zip files using in-memory with selected files given by data sent from a user.
+ The selected files are stored in a bucket and will be zipped to a destination bucket to permit the end user download them.

+ The result is a secure link where you can download your images (Pokemon and Yu-gi-oh!) cards, the link expires in 90 seconds.
 # Purpose

 This repository is intended to show how a Lambda function can compress files using in-memory streaming with selected files given by data sent from an API (which has been invoked by a user).